so-sc/sosc-website/src/contents/events/hacktoberfest-hacknight-2019/index.md

 First year teams will be assigned with a mentor who'll help them throughout the Hackathon.
 Don't have a team?
 Don't worry, we'll assign you a team.

-<b>Registration fee is Rs.100/- per participant</b>.<br /> Each team can have maximum of 4 participants.
+<b>Registration fee is Rs.100/- per participant</b>.<br /> Since We have Limited Seats, Registration forms will close as soon as seats are full.
+Each team can have maximum of 4 participants.
 (If registering in a team, make sure there are no typos in the team name and that your team members' team-names match).

 The theme and problem statement will be given on-spot.